t0k4rt/jquery-mobilevid/README.md

 # jQuery-MobileVid #

 This (really small) jQuery module is aimed at embedding easily videos on a mobile page.
-This module is aimed providing the best video experience on tablet.
+This module is aimed providing the best video experience on smartphones and tablets.
 No fancy theming, no unusefull js, it uses only HTLM5 video tag to display corectly a video on majors smartphones and tablets.